open-mmlab/mmgeneration/configs/styleganv2/README.md

 ```

 With a simliar way, users can switch to [config for partial-GD](https://github.com/open-mmlab/mmgeneration/tree/master/configs/styleganv2/stylegan2_c2_fp16_quicktest_ffhq_256_b4x8_800k.py) and [config for globalG-partialD](https://github.com/open-mmlab/mmgeneration/tree/master/configs/styleganv2/stylegan2_c2_fp16-globalG-partialD_PL-R1-no-scaler_ffhq_256_b4x8_800k.py) to test the other two mixed precision training configuration.

+*Note that to use the [APEX](https://github.com/NVIDIA/apex) toolkit, you have to installed it following the official guidance.
+(APEX is not included in our requirements.)
+If you are using GPUs without tensor core, you would better to switch to the newer PyTorch version (>= 1.7,0).
+Otherwise, the APEX installation or running may meet several bugs.*

 ## About Different Implementations of FID Metric